mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology-archive.md

 ### How Research Questions Evolved

-The process was driven by the activity of collaborative game making driven by practicalities, and my interests as explored in the first chapter.
+The process was driven by the broad activity

-As justified by DBR and formative interventions, the process was driven by a meeting of context and the needs / interests of myself as a researcher.

 Possible themes that had potential but which were disguarded included;

 - Computation thinking & systems thinking
-- Aligning with Project based learning
+- aligning with Project based learning

 Themes emerging include the alternation of abstract and concrete as a suggested learning journey, explored in my journal.
 However this seems to be explored in research on semantic waves with studies of more breadth so it did not seem a good idea to follow that thread in my thesis.

 There was something about the formalisation of this process into graph form which put me off.
 I also realised that the frameworks that I spent a while trying to make accessible and gameful in the design, grouping and theming of their presentation, had strong similarities to concepts of abstract curriculum if explored through a semantic waves lens.
 Curriculum seemed too well a well trod path for a PhD thesis.

 Instead the community elements of the learning experience regained focus during the process of coding.
 There were particularly interesting elements of the learning environment which contributed to notable behaviours.
 The area of in-depth study of learning and wider behaviours in the development of coding.
 Work on roles by Barron  and developed by Roque showed promise identifying helpful roles and reflecting them back to participants.
 Such reflection sessions were not always replicable with a general home education group or other non-formal setting.
 Could this implemented in the design, in the way reflective techniques were implemented in to games.
 Thus making it more playful/ gameful.

 ### What research questions are answered by what data gathering and analysis - and described in what chapter?